Sheaf quantization in Weinstein symplectic manifolds: Gapped specialization of microsheaves

 \begin{remark} Note that gappedness of $\Lambda_t$ including at $t=0$ is equivalent to gappedness of the family $\Lambda_t$ for $t \ne 0$ plus $\epsilon$-chordlessness of $\Lambda_0$ by itself, these all being considered for the same isotopy. \end{remark}

 \begin{remark} (On the isotropicity hypotheses.)
 The hypotheses (\ref{hyp: f}) and (\ref{hyp: r}) on $\Lambda_0$ roughly mean it is isotropic.
-We will see later that this comes at considerable cost: as a consequence we will be forced to consider only those Liouville manifolds with isotropic skeleton, and also only be able to prove invariance under homotopies of such manifolds, as opposed to arbitrary exact symplectomorphism.
-Since we know on other grounds (e.g. \cite{gpsconstructible}) that these latter constraints are in fact unnecessary, it is natural to expect that these hypotheses may be relaxed.
-Let us at least recall here precisely how the hypotheses arise, and speculate on how they may be relaxed. {\em This discussion will occupy the remainder of this section, and nothing in the present article depends upon it}.
+As a consequence we will be later restricted to those Liouville manifolds with isotropic skeleton, and also only be able to prove invariance under homotopies through such manifolds.
+Not all Liouville manifolds have isotropic skeleton \cite{mcduff-nonweinstein} (although the ones which appear in applications to mirror symmetry or geometric representation theory do).
+On the other hand, the wrapped Fukaya category is defined for all Liouville manifolds, functorial under exact symplectomorphism of such, and (after much work) equivalent to the microsheaf categories studied here, when the latter are defined \cite{gpssectorsoc, gpsdescent, gpsconstructible}.
+In short it is natural to expect that it should be possible to relax the isotropicity hypotheses in our work.
+We now recall precisely how the hypotheses arise, and speculate on how they may be relaxed. {\em This discussion will occupy the remainder of this section, and nothing in the present article depends upon it}.

-Before we begin let us note that in contrast to hypotheses (\ref{hyp: f}) and (\ref{hyp: r}), the gappedness hypothesis (\ref{hyp: g}) does {\em not} imply isotropicity (the core of any Liouville manifold would do) and additionally seems to be fundamental on philosophical grounds as discussed in the introduction.
+Before we begin let us note that in contrast to hypotheses (\ref{hyp: f}) and (\ref{hyp: r}), the gappedness hypothesis (\ref{hyp: g}) does {\em not} imply isotropicity (in particular, a Liouville hypersurface in a contact manifold is gapped) and seems to be more fundamental.

 The hypothesis (\ref{hyp: r}) is inherited ultimately from Lemma \ref{lem: reasonable} and Lemma \ref{lem:lower square}, where it is used to control the limiting behavior of a family using only facts about the limit geometry.
 However, in our setting we are not fully ignorant of the nature of the family; plausibly this could be used in place of the hypothesis on the limit.